mcissel/jekyll-now/_posts/2015-01-09-Blog-Launch.md

 title: Blog Launch!
 ---

 I forked Barry Clark's "jekyll-now" repository to create my own Github blog.
+After 30 seconds of setup, and a few minutes of wondering why it wasn't working (the URL didn't display my blog), I let it sit and waited.

-It took a few hours to a day before the URL showed the blog.
-Now I've got my very own Github blog. :point_up:Achaa!
+After a few hours or maybe a day, I went to mcissel.github.io and now I've got my very own Github blog!

+:point_up:Achaa!